chmagitt/iothub-private-endpoint/README.md

 # Introduction

-To help customers secure their IoT Solution from exposure to the Public internet, Azure IoT Hub support the **virtual network** (VNET pattern).
+To help customers secure their IoT Solution from exposure to the Public internet, Azure IoT Hub supports the **Virtual Networks** (VNET pattern).

 For ingress traffic, the configuration of Azure **Private Link** allows data to flow from IPv4 private addressing networks through Express Route or VPN; it also blocks all other data from Public Internet.